f110/heimdallr/README.rst

     $ bazel run //cmd/lagctl -- bootstrap -c $(pwd)/config_debug.yaml

-`config_debug.yaml` is configuration for development.
-DO NOT USE IN PRODUCTION WITHOUT CHANGES.
+`config_debug.yaml` is configuration for development. *8DO NOT USE THIS FILE IN PRODUCTION WITHOUT CHANGES.**

+And you need to create a credential file that is Client Secret.
+How to get a client secret is depend on an IdP.

-After generate some secrets and certificates, build and run.
+After running bootstrap command, build and run.

 .. code:: console